defraimo/Barbershop-ios/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Authors and acknowledgment
-Daniel Radshun\
+Daniel Fraimovich\
-Daniel Fraimovich
+Daniel Radshun

 ## License
-[MIT](https://www.freeprivacypolicy.com/privacy/view/abc9d091521fca9bbaa40d2b6d075995) © Daniel Radshun, Daniel Fraimovich
+[MIT](https://www.freeprivacypolicy.com/privacy/view/abc9d091521fca9bbaa40d2b6d075995) © Daniel Fraimovich ,Daniel Radshun